pudly/schmopera-hugo/content/articles/coc-nozze.md

 Like, I can handle some dramatic symbolism, some commentary on a piece that has enormous wisdom in it; I suppose it's because all the neat little ideas -- Cherubim rides a unicycle!
 Susanna is _obsessed_ with the Countess' fur coat!
 Figaro keeps leaping into an open pit in the floor! -- don't ever add up to something that's more profound than what Mozart and Da Ponte gave us.

 The singing though -- _chef's kiss_.
 For me, the utter standouts were Andrea Carroll as Susanna, and Lauren Fagan as the Countess.
 Fagan delivered moments of actual operatic perfection; her "Porgi amor" was textbook and spilling over with colour, and her "Dove sono" had me rooted to my seat.
 And Carroll was a stunning Susanna, all whip-smart and funny and, in this production, a completely desirable woman.
-Her "Deh vieni, non tardar" was the sexiest thing I've ever. heard. in. my. life.
+Her "Deh vieni, non tardar" was the sexiest thing I've ever heard. in. my. life.

 Emily Fons was Cherubino incarnate; each time I hear her, Fons' voice gets warmer and richer, yet still she has the youth and sparkle that we want out of the insufferable teen boy.
 She was particularly adorable with Mireille Asselin as Barbarina; you can't really get much bubblier than bouncing curled pigtails, and Asselin creates her own show-stopping moment with her arietta in the last act.